30 Ways to Be an Ally for Women in Tech in 2020

 Gender inequality in the tech industry won’t change overnight.
-In an industry once filled with women, men dominate the workforce.
+In an industry once filled with women, men now dominate the workforce.
 Consider some sort of community outreach, such as coding events or a “bring-your-daughter-to-work” day.
 Team up with organizations like Girls Who Code and Black Girls Code to host a program at your company.
 Volunteer as a mentor or guest speaker at local schools.
-For example, DreamHost has teamed up with Girl Develop It to promote software development and STEM education among women.

-Conferences, trainings, seminar, and summits at the company level or beyond are great opportunities to showcase the expertise and experience of your female colleagues.
+Conferences, trainings, seminars, and summits at the company level or beyond are great opportunities to showcase the expertise and experience of your female colleagues.
 Commit to better events by inviting more diverse voices.

 20. Avoid the “Manel”

 It’s time for the all-male panel to go the way of the dodo.
 An even greater offender is the all-male, all-white panel.
-Panels are a perfect opportunity to showcase a diversity of voices and to invite some female expertise.
-If you are invited to speak in a panel, ask about who you’ll be participating with and suggest a female or minority participant if there isn’t one already chosen.
+Panels are a perfect opportunity to showcase a diversity of voices and to encourage some female expertise.
+If you are asked to speak on a panel, ask about who you’ll be participating with and suggest a female or minority participant if there isn’t one already chosen.

 21. Equal Speaking Time

-If you’re a woman, volunteer to speak on a panel or at a conference (or suggest another female speaker).
+If you’re a woman, volunteer to speak on a panel or at a conference (or recommend another female speaker).
 If those in charge of planning the event are creating programs that are less than diverse, step in and provide a solution — even if that solution is yourself.
-Or offer to research a list of female techies outside the company that could be invited to share.
-Consider adding your name to a database of female tech speakers, such as the 50/50 Pledge.
+Or offer to research a list of female techies outside the company that could be called to share.

 23. Don’t Go

-If you’ve been invited to or discovered an interesting tech conference in your field, check out the speaker lineup.
+If you’ve been invited to or discovered an exciting tech conference in your field, check out the speaker lineup.
 If the diversity ratio is too low to stomach, just don’t go.
-And send feedback to the organizers letting them know about your objections.
+And send feedback to the organizers, letting them know about your objections.

 An inclusive workplace begins with creating a more diversity-friendly hiring process.